PowerShellCrack/AzureSite2SiteVPNLab/README.md

 	& '.\Step 4A.
 Build Azure VM.ps1' -VMName 'contoso-dc1'
 ```

-**INFO**: The _vyos_setup_ folder are templates and samples of known working configurations.
+**INFO**: The _VyOS_setup_ folder are templates and samples of known working configurations.
 Can be used to compare configurations in your VyOS router

 ## Known Issues